 "Are you a team player?"
-You'll hear that question in pretty much every interview you'll ever participate in.
-That's probably because working on a team is crucial to nearly every position, from entry-level to a director, and companies look for employees who can get along well with others.
+You'll hear that question in almost every interview you'll ever participate in.
+That's because working on a team is crucial to nearly every position, from an entry-level role to a director, and companies look for employees who can get along well with others.

 Teamwork doesn’t always mean working with others every second of every workday.
-There are many jobs in which workers spend much of their time focusing on projects in relative isolation.
+There are many jobs in which workers spend much of their time focusing on projects by themselves.
 But, even the most independent contributor needs to communicate about work and to collaborate in order to achieve the company’s goals.